Rainbow Cichlid Care Guide (July 2026): Complete Species Profile

 Following are some excellent substrates with their functions for the Rainbow Cichlid:

 • Fluval Plant and Shrimp Stratum: This substrate is suitable for those who want to keep live plants.
-It is a nutrient-rich planting substrate that contains all the necessary nutrients for plant growth.
+It is a nutrient-rich planting substrate that contains all the necessary nutrients for plant growth while remaining soft enough for cichlid sifting behavior.

 Also, check Peacock Cichlid 101: Facts, Characteristics & Care Guide